Proper surface preparation is essential when using water-based stains. The stain soaks into the concrete so the concrete needs to be clean and dry.

 All the benefits of water-based stains don't necessarily mean they are hands down better than acid-based stains.
 There are some aspects of water-based stains that might not make them the stain of choice for certain projects.

 Color intensity.
-Although there are more color options with water-based stains, these stains have to penetrate into the concrete whereas acid stains react with the surface of the concrete, Nielsen points out.
-In addition, neither type of stain is intended to cover or hide construction defects; however, the stain applicator can sometimes control the amount of variegation or mottling to artistically incorporate the defect into the final look, he adds.
+Although there are more color options with water-based stains, water-based stains have to penetrate into the concrete whereas acid stains react with the surface of the concrete, Nielsen points out.
+Either type of stain is not intended to cover or hide construction defects, however the stain applicator can sometimes control the amount of variegation or mottling to artistically incorporate the defect into the final look, he adds.

 Stenciling.
 If a project calls for stenciling, water-based stains might not be the best option.
 "Water-based stains or dyes can tend to seep under a stencil and form uneven edges," Darmstaedter says.